Campaign for Excellence - Faculty of the Performing Arts

 The Campaign for Excellence launched in September 2013 to raise funds needed to complete a range of important projects within the School, all of which directly impact on the quality of our teaching provision.

-Through the generosity of the RMS community and our alumnae, we have already raised £1.5m enabling us to complete our first major Campaign Project, the much needed All Weather Pitch.
+Through the generosity of the RMS community and our alumnae, we have already raised £1.5m enabling us to complete our first major Campaign Project, the 4G astroturf pitch for sports.
 The girls and PE staff have been delighted with this superb addition to our facilities.

 The Campaign has now entered its second major phase with the next exciting project being the development of a dedicated Performing Arts Faculty to be housed in the former boarding house, Alex.